5 questions to ask before you take on debt

 2. How long would it take to save and pay cash instead?

 It can take a long time to save enough cash for a car.
 A car loan may be necessary.
-But if you want a weekend getaway to Las Vegas, you could probably save for that before you go, using cash to cover your expenses.
+But if you want a weekend getaway to a nearby city, you could probably save for that before you go, using cash to cover your expenses.

 3. Can I afford this debt?

 Consider whether it affects your ability to put money away for emergency expenses.
 If you can’t build extra savings, you may go further into debt when life throws a curveball.
 Also look at how it changes your debt-to-income ratio, which could affect your ability to get credit when you really need it.
-(Tip: Google “debt to income ratio calculator” and plug in your numbers to see where you stand.)
+Use our debt-to-income ratio calculator below.

 4. Do other lenders have better interest rates or terms?

-It pays to shop around because it can save you money.
+It pays to shop around—it can save you money.
 Do your interest rate shopping before you step foot on the car lot, for example.
 Otherwise, you may take whatever loan the dealership offers.
 Who knows?
 You may find a better car loan on your own.
+(Tip: Poorman adds that if you’re getting a car loan, don’t forget to consider additional costs that may be added to the total for registration, tax, warranties, gap insurance, etc.)

 5. Am I buying something that will increase in value?